 Since its inception, Chalice has been restoring hope and dignity to people in developing countries through our sponsorship program.
 Children and elders are selected for sponsorship based on need and family circumstances, regardless of race, age, ability, gender, or religion.

-Chalice commits 90.3 percent of its spending in support of programs.
-In fiscal year 2017-2018, $27,001,000 million was spent directly towards supporting those in need.
+Chalice commits 90.5 percent of its spending in support of programs.
+In fiscal year 2019-2020, $26,578,242 was spent directly towards supporting those in need.

 As we continue to grow and improve our delivery of sponsorship benefits, we’ve learned that families are empowered when they can make financial decisions on how to best provide for their children.
-Under our old model, the decision-making process for how sponsorship funds were spent was decided upon by our Sponsor Site Staff.
+Under our old model, the decision-making process for how sponsorship funds were spent was decided upon by our sponsor site staff.

 Each family is unique, and so are their needs.
 We’ve recently launched our Family Funding model to better suit each family’s individual requirements.
 Guardians of sponsored children now receive financial training to budget for expenses.
 It’s a requirement that educational fees must be top priority.
 Families now have their own bank account where sponsorship funds and “special money” donations from sponsors are deposited.
-Each month, the guardian meets with their Chalice Family Circle (small community group,) comprised of other guardians and a Chalice Field Worker.
+Each month, the guardian meets with their Chalice Family Circle (small community group,) comprised of other guardians and a Chalice field worker.
 Each member discloses their budget for the upcoming month and reports back to the group on their expenditures for the previous month.

 Many of our guardians are day labourers.
 Their income varies greatly based on labour demand, and is affected by seasons, health, weather, crop production, etc. In your child’s “thank you” letter, they may refer to “saving” their special money.
 Families, now skilled with financial training, understand that they can put money aside for emergency needs or for an upcoming expense.
 This is most likely to occur if they’ve had a period of continued employment.

 Learning and Evaluation pilot project brings stories of change and resilience